What Is a Dental Implant?

 A dental implant is a pure titanium post that is inserted into the jawbone to function as an artificial replacement root for a missing or broken-down tooth.
 A dental crown, bridge or denture is then mounted onto the implant, replacing the missing or extracted tooth or teeth.

-Dr. Schmidt and Dr. Lee recommend dental implants as the best choice for tooth replacement.
+Our doctors recommend dental implants as the best choice for tooth replacement.
 Dental implants are the strongest, longest-lasting and most lifelike tooth replacement option.

 Dental Implants Form a Strong Foundation for Replacement Teeth